jeremywillans/wi-room-release/README.md

 | RR_FEEDBACK_ID | no | string | `alertResponse` | Identifier assigned to prompt response

 ***Note:** You must either include the encoded Activation Code, or the four individual decoded parameters.

+## Room Release Process Flow
+#### Init
+- During macro initialization, the device is configured and an instance of the Room Release class is instantiated.
+- Subscriptions are setup for the required events and statuses, with the results passed to the appropriate handler in the class
+#### Booking Active
+- Booking start time is reached or macro is restarted (and there is an active booking)
+- The meeting is processed to determine duration, calculate the initial delay and is marked as active.
+- If the meeting is longer than `ignoreLongerThan` duration, no further action is taken.
+- Initial occupancy data is retrieved from the Codec and processed to determine current room status.
+- Based on occupied/empty status from the processing of metrics, the appropriate timestamp (last empty or full) is recorded to track room status
+- Once a booking is marked active, the subscriptions for occupancy metrics are processed when there are changes detected (presence, sound, active call, etc.)
+- When metrics changes are detected, the value for the affected metric is updated.
+If the metric is enabled, then the occupancy metrics are reprocessed.
+- To ensure accurate occupancy and timestamps are kept, at the `periodicInterval`, new occupancy metrics are retrieved from the device and reprocessed.
+#### Room Empty
+- A room is considered empty if the current timestamp exceeds the last empty timestamp combined with the value of `emptyBeforeRelease`.
+- Additionally, there `initialReleaseDelay` time needs to be met/exceeded. this is calculated from meeting start time.
+- Next, A countdown will be displayed and a button displayed prompting a 'Check In' based on `promptDuration` length
+- During the Check In prompt, a short announcement tone will also be played every 5 seconds if `playAnnouncement` is enabled (default true).
+- If pressed, the room full timestamp will be updated with the current time, and checks will continue.
+- If `buttonStopChecks` is enabled, checks will stop and no further action is taken.
+- If the check in button is **not** pressed, and no occupancy changes are detected in the room, the booking will be declined and removed from the calendar.
+#### Room Occupied
+- A room is considered full if the current timestamp exceeds the last full timestamp combined with the value of `consideredOccupied`.
+- Once a room is considered full and `occupiedStopChecks` is enabled (default `false`), checks will stop and no further action is taken.
+- Occupancy metrics will be continually processed by either status changes in the room, or based on the `periodicInterval` timer.
+- Once the booking ends, it will be marked inactive and checks will stop until the next meeting.

 ## Support